 The main provisions of the legislation which govern the formation of companies in Republic of Ireland are:

-- All Irish companies should have two directors, one of whom, is a resident in a member state of the EEA.
-The Registrar of Companies can issue exemptions, under particular circumstances
+- With the exception of the LTD type company which is permitted a sole EEA resident director, all Irish companies should have two directors, one of whom, is a resident in a member state of the EEA

 - A company’s registered office has to be within the Republic

-- Audited statutory accounts have to be presented to shareholders within nine months of year end
+- Statutory accounts have to be presented to shareholders within nine months of year end

 - Private companies are required to have their annual accounts audited, but exemptions can apply

-- Irish companies can be liquidated by seeking a voluntary dissolution or through either a creditors’ or members' liquidation
+- Irish companies can be dissolved by seeking a voluntary dissolution or through either a creditors’ or members' liquidation.